The pics are in from Saturday night's Kids' Choice Awards—and it's quite a mixed bag of winning looks as well as a few beauty faux pas.

 And here we have another redhead; Jayma Mays went for the oh-so-trendy mid-length waves and I think they look just great on her.
 Also note the little bang pushed to one side—very cute.

 She, too, decided to get a little more playful with her makeup.
 I quite like the blue-green liner rimming her eyes all the way around; the key is that it's soft and smudgy, without any hard lines, and she's got a darker colour in the waterlines to make her eyes pop.
 I suggest the Urban Decay 24/7 Glide-On Eye Pencil in Mainline for this.
-I also suggest NOT wearing it with this kid of lip colour.
 I think a bare lip would've worked better... or at the very least, this shade without the obvious lip liner.
 I have to ask: WHY don't celebrities use something like No Bleeding Lips?

 Selena didn't walk the red carpet like the others, but in this pic you at least get the gist of her look, which was based on her natural curls.
 I don't think I've ever seen her hair with this texture.
 I'm into it.